This ultimate guide to collaboration in the workplace will help leaders:

 Unlimited workspaces give every group a place to organize their work.Get started

-Team members need to be able to come together and treat one another fairly, which is why psychological safety is key.
+When it comes to being collaborative in the workplace, team members need to be able to come together and treat one another fairly, which is why psychological safety is key.
 “People can’t be afraid, when they speak up and say something, that the reaction from the room is gonna be God, that was a stupid idea or How do you not know that?” says Ariel Hunsberger, the head of learning and development at Slack.

 To create that sense of safety, the team will also need to simply be able to empathize with one another.
 The more you understand your colleagues’ narratives about themselves—how they work, where their expertise lies, the challenges they’re dealing with on a daily basis—the better chance you’ll have at collaborating well with them.